Fell Races

 Kit to get is: full waterproof body cover with taped seams (incl. hood), hat, gloves.
 Longer/non-summer races may also require a whistle, compass, survival bag, emergency food, water.
 A small rucksack or bumbag is the best way to carry your kit.
 This at the discretion of race organisers on the day, depending on the weather – details on FRA Event page and usually on social media.
 You can put the basics of this kit together fairly cheaply from Decathlon or other retailers.

 Races are governed by the FRA (Fell Runners Association).
 You can join the FRA for £16 a year which supports their work and gets you their magazine three times a year.
-You don’t need to join to run fell races.
+You don’t need to join to run fell races, though you will get a discount at some races if you are an FRA member.

 Calendar